Orange-OpenSource/ods-ios/docs/modules/about.md

 ```swift
     ODSMoreAppsItemConfig(feedURL: "https://url-to-appsplus-backend/get?apikey=SomeKey&lang=fr")
 ```

+Note also that the data picked from the _Apps Plus_ service is saved in cache directory so as to be used if the device is offline or if an error occured.
+Today the _Apps Plus_ service does not have any cache feature, and force to update data, so we send requests in time the feature is called.

+#### Define some configuration in your app

 You can for example for your app use a _AppDemoConfig.xcconfig_ configuration file to store such credentials.
 A key named **APPS_PLUS_URL** can be defined with the URL (containing the API key) to call.